Emotional Habits

 Reject your negative thoughts out loud with boldness

-It is critical that you react this way immediately.
-When your subconscious bubbles up junk you will have easy access to the deeper parts of you for only a brief time.
-Seconds!
-In a prompt, commanding voice, declare the thought as void and of no importance.
+You must react this way immediately.
+When your subconscious bubbles up junk, you will have easy access to the deeper parts of you for only a brief time—seconds!
+In a prompt, commanding voice, declare the thought void and of no importance.

-Say it out loud because at that moment your subconscious is vulnerable to suggestion from an authoritative source.
-It's almost as if your inner self is looking for confirmation for its weakness.
+Say it out loud because, at that moment, your subconscious is vulnerable to suggestions from an authoritative source.
+It's as if your inner self seeks confirmation for its weakness.
 Don't give it any!

 When I do this, the destructive thought generally does not return.
 Ever.
 What a wonderful blessing!
 Even if one does at some later time, I repeat the process.
 That almost always kills it forever.

-Eventually, I will be free of the crazy parts of my young past that no one else knows about anymore and neither should I. When I say past, I mean all they way back as far as I can remember.
-There were thousands of incidents in my teenage years that have haunted me my entire life.
+Eventually, I will be free of the crazy parts of my young past that no one else knows about anymore, and neither should I. When I say past, I mean back as far as I can remember.
+Thousands of incidents in my teenage years have haunted me my entire life.
 I squash them when they pop up.

 The mind commands the body, and it obeys instantly;